By Kimbery Nix Lawrence

 At Catholic Charities Fort Worth, we stress that part of a case manager’s job is to help guide clients through this development process.
 To guide a client well, case managers must understand that poverty is not a character defect.
 Clients don’t need to “try harder;” they need to develop functions they’ve never been given room to develop before.
 And respecting their dignity and worth means walking with them through setbacks and successes because progress is never linear.
 When case management is done well, the case manager becomes a witness to people learning to create change in their lives, people rising out of poverty.

-[The article was written by Kimberly Nix Lawrence, LCSW, program manager, Padua Pilot and Working Family Services, Catholic Charities Fort Worth.]
+Kimberly Nix Lawrence, LCSW, is program manager, Padua Pilot and Working Family Services, Catholic Charities Fort Worth.